St Chad Pilgrimage

-To mark the 500th anniversary of the Protestant Reformation, midlands Church leaders will take part in a walk of friendship on Saturday 23 September 2017.
-The walk will begin at the midlands hub of the Roman Catholic Church – the Metropolitan Cathedral Church and Basilica of St Chad, Birmingham – and end at the historic mother-church of Mercia, the Anglican Cathedral of St Mary and St Chad, Lichfield (pictured).
+150 Christians from various Churches will undertake a pilgrimage on Saturday (23 September 2017), walking from the midlands hub of the Roman Catholic Church – the Metropolitan Cathedral Church and Basilica of St Chad, Birmingham – to the historic mother-church of Mercia, the Anglican Cathedral of St Mary and St Chad, Lichfield (pictured).

 Walking some or all of the 18 miles between the two Cathedrals will be:

 - The Most Revd Bernard Longley, Roman Catholic Archbishop of Birmingham

 - Mgr Timothy Menezes, Vicar General of the Archdiocese of Birmingham

 - The Right Revd Dr Michael Ipgrave, Anglican Bishop of Lichfield